digital-asset/lib-message-integration/README.md

 [Project Readme](lib-integration-java/README.md)

 ## FpML Clearing Example
-This example shows how to integrate a DAML model with an FpML message workflow and how to extend the workflow within DAML.
+This example shows how to integrate a Daml model with an FpML message workflow and how to extend the workflow within Daml.
 It demonstrates a simple clearing process, which is conformant with the FpML standard.

 [Project Readme](example-fpml-clearing-java/README.md)